atcol/weave/README.md

 ### Temporal

-The `Schedule` type represents the parameters for picking the time of execution for an action and it has two value constructors: `Offset` and `Window`.
+The `Schedule` type represents the parameters for picking the time of execution for an action and its two most important value constructors are `Offset` and `Window`.

 `Offset` represents an offset from the point of calculation, e.g. +200ms.